octokit/handbook/README.md

 Personal access tokens are passed in the `Authorization` header.
 Example: `Authorization: token <your token here>`.

 Personal access tokens cannot be created programmatically.
 They work the same as user access tokens created by OAuth apps.
-They have a set of scopes and cannot be set to expire.
+They have a set of scopes and can optionally be set to expire (the current default is 30 days from token creation).

 Personal access tokens are meant for testing.
 You can create one at https://github.com/settings/tokens/new.